 There’s something rather soulful about spending a night under a starry-sky, with nothing but the sound of a crackling camp fire.
 Throw in some added luxuries like a wood-fired hot tub, luxe king size bed and gourmet food and you’ll realise it’s next to impossible to not fall in love with glamping.

 Where to go glamping in NSW

-If you’re looking for a weekend adventure that’s anything but basic, we’ve put together a list of Australia’s best glamping spots so you can dial up your indulgence while still enjoying nature’s wonders.
+If you’re looking for a weekend adventure that’s anything but basic, we’ve put together a list of Australia’s best glamping spots so you can dial up your indulgence for a night under the stars.

 Paperbark Camp, Jervis Bay

 With polished hardwood floors, spherical sunken bathtubs and fully equipped kitchens, the safari-style tents at Paperbark camp are undeniably indulgent, and sustainably crafted for minimal environmental impact.

 The ethos at Paperbark Camp is about reconnecting with this beautiful country we call home, so as well as placing a heavy focus on sustainable operations (the Paperbark team have been awarded the Advanced Eco Accreditation from Ecotourism Australia for their commitment to sustainability), Paperbark facilitates educational events and adventures for guests to sensitively explore the wonders of the local environment.

 Bubbletent, Capertree Valley

 A romantic’s oasis, a dreamers delight, and a traveler’s rejuvenation.
 The Bubbletent is located some 200km outside of Sydney, roughly halfway between the wine region of Mudgee and scenic Lithgow.